The Mergers & Acquisitions Review: United States Antitrust Overview

 Section 7 of the Clayton Act, the primary standard for the competitive review of mergers, acquisitions, joint ventures and other transactions in the US, is deceptively simple.2 It prohibits M&A where the effect 'may be substantially to lessen competition, or tend to create a monopoly'.3 The more-than-80 years since the Clayton Act was established, however, have given rise to a litany of case law interpreting this very broad standard.
 While most of those cases remain nominally good law, many decisions arguably are inconsistent with the continually evolving economic and commercial environment.
 Indeed, there are many newer industries for which there is little applicable case law: only imperfect analogies that can be drawn from more mature industries.

-To help address these issues, the Federal Trade Commission (FTC) and the Department of Justice (DOJ) – the two agencies that share responsibility for competitive enforcement in the US – have issued guidelines to help practitioners better predict the potential risk that a transaction may be challenged.4 Here, too, however, there are limitations: the guidelines are a decade old and provide only general guidelines pursuant to which the agencies will review a transaction.
-As a result, many US transactional lawyers take deep, expensive dives into case law and guidelines, only to make inconclusive predictions regarding the likelihood of government opposition to a proposed transaction.
+To help address these issues, the Federal Trade Commission (FTC or the Commission) and the Department of Justice (DOJ) – the two agencies that share responsibility for competition enforcement in the US – have issued horizontal and vertical merger guidelines to help practitioners better predict the potential risk that a transaction may be challenged.4 Here, too, however, there are limitations: the horizontal merger guidelines are a decade old and provide only general guidelines pursuant to which the agencies will review a transaction.
+Further, although the two agencies updated the vertical merger guidelines in 2020, the FTC withdrew its approval of those guidelines in 2021 and has stated that it intends to analyse mergers under its statutory mandate.5 As a result, many US transactional lawyers take deep, expensive dives into case law and guidelines, only to make inconclusive predictions regarding the likelihood of government opposition to a proposed transaction.

 As such, while antitrust litigation is no doubt time-consuming and very expensive, it is very rarely necessary.
 Having said that, there are various ways in which parties can help ensure a positive outcome from the HSR process.